The CEO and founder of Wordtracker.com, Mike Minhdel is teaching. Learn from the best!

 Social Media is content that is shared socially.

-Social Media Sites (like Facebook, Twitter, LinkedIn, Flickr) help us to find, connect and share our i
+Social Media Sites (like Facebook, Twitter, LinkedIn, Flickr) help us to find, connect and share our information with each other.

 Social Search takes social media to the next level.